Near West Side, Chicago: United Center area

 The United Center opened its doors in 1994, replacing Chicago Stadium, which was located on the opposite side of Madison Street.
-The United Center is the home arena for the Chicago Bulls and Blackhawks, and also occasionally hosts concerts and other special events.
+The United Center is the home arena for the Chicago Bulls and Blackhawks.
+The United Center hosts over 200 events per year and has drawn over 20 million visitors since its opening.
 The venue can seat between 20,000 and 25,000 people, depending on the event.
-A statue of Michael Jordan sits in front of the arena.
+A statue of Michael Jordan stands in the "atrium".
 The area around the United Center used to be known for its notoriously high crime rate and housing projects off Lake Street and Damen known as the Henry Horner Homes, also known as "the Hornetz nest".

 Landmarks

 Designated Chicago Landmarks in the Near West Side include: